pacien/tincapp/readme.md

 Build
 -----

-The project can be built using the Gradle `build` task.
+The project can be built using the Gradle `build` task, on Linux.

 Requirements: